Can’t stop thinking? Shuffli breaks the mental loop.

 Works on the right problem.

 Pre-sleep cognitive arousal — the racing mind — is one of the most common reasons people can't fall asleep.
-Drift targets it directly by shifting attention away from goal-directed thought.
+Shuffli targets it directly by shifting attention away from goal-directed thought.

 The improvement is significant.